iddev5/scafetch/README.md

 It currently supports fetching repository information from Github, Gitlab and Codeberg (Gitea).

 # Usage
+You only need Zig master and Gyro master to compile.
+All other dependencies are fetched by Gyro.

 Use gyro to build:
 ```
 gyro build -Drelease-safe